It is a stuck door latch jammed by rust, a cycle of self-perpetuating tragedy.

 Grief is vast and ungraspable.
 It is in every unfulfilled desire and unbearable feeling.

-In my work, language, printmaking, and sculpture are my attempts at exteriorizing the private interiority of grief in metaphorical terms.
-Metaphors are frameworks, containers, repositories.
-The potential in metaphors to simultaneously reveal and obscure meaning drives my use of metaphor to mediate the harsh realness of trauma as a processing mechanism, as well as a screen for self-protection.
+I exteriorize the shrouded interiority of grief in metaphorical terms through printmaking and sculpture.
+In my work, metaphors are frameworks, containers, repositories.
+The affordance of metaphors to simultaneously reveal and displace meaning mediates grief as a processing mechanism as well as a screen for self-protection.

-Metaphorical analogies become tangible through the materiality of prints and sculptures made and altered by my own hands.
-As labor concretizes my use of metaphors as a physical and time-based process, I translate metaphorical language into into something that is actual and felt—in the scent of roses, the rawness of red meat, the coarseness of sand, the scratchy residue of erased text.
+Metaphors unfold as a physical and durational process in their materiality.
+They become tangible as I translate language into into something that is actual and felt—in the scent of roses, the rawness of red meat, the coarseness of sand, the scratchy residue of erased text.